JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ### Spark-NLP for Healthcare in AWS EMR

-In this page we explain how to setup Spark-NLP + Spark-NLP Healthcare in AWS EMR, using the AWS console.
+In this page, we explain how to setup Spark-NLP + Spark-NLP Healthcare in AWS EMR, using the AWS console.
 This configuration is already ready-to-use for **EMR Notebooks**.

 ### Steps
 ## 1. Software

 You must go to "EMR" on the UI.
-By doing that you will get directed to the "Create Cluster" page and click on orange Create Cluster button.
+By doing that you will get directed to the "Create Cluster" page and click on the orange Create Cluster button.
 Choose the EMR release as 6.5.0 and please pick the following selection in the checkboxes.

 ![1](https://github.com/JohnSnowLabs/spark-nlp-workshop/assets/72014272/e495e6ba-d519-464c-a08f-8d350a15354c)